 Open: Mon - Sat 17.00 - 02.00 Sun 15.00 02.00

 The Leierkasten (German for "Organ grinder") is a beer garden and pub located on an allotment site.
 It cannot directly be reached by car; you would have to walk or bicycle to it.
 There is, however, a bus stop nearby.
 The beer garden itself looks like you would expect a traditional beer garden, big chestnut trees create a dense canopy of leaves protecting you and your beer from the summer sun and heat.
 Longish wooden benches and tables are used for the furniture.
 On warmer days when the beer garden is crowded, beverages can be bought in a shed outside; otherwise you will have to order inside the pub that has four taps serving good German Beers.
 The is a simple but very tasty kitchen.
-Nice friendly service, clean toilets, cilling out in the evening under chestnuts tree's, what more can a humanbean ask for?
+Nice friendly service, clean toilets, chilling out in the evening under chestnuts tree's, what more can a humanbean ask for?

-Open: Tue - Sat 18.00-01.00.
-Closed: Sun - Mon
+Open: Tues - Sat 12.00 - 23.00

 HOL' AB, Nordtsr.
 13